Git HEAD – Git HEAD reset and Git HEAD overwrite – what to do?

 git reset <commit hash>

-The above command will roll us back one commit backwards (HEAD^) or to any indicated commit.
-Which means tht our HEAD will point to the new location.
+The above command rolls us back one commit backward (HEAD^) or to any indicated commit.
+This means that our HEAD points to the new location.
 There are several dangers associated with the Git reset command.
 The first is that this command allows us to change history, which is not allowed in Git.
-If we “delete” a commit already existing in an external repository, we will not be able to perform a push operation, because of the inconsistency.
+If we “delete” a commit already existing in an external git repository, we will not be able to perform a push operation, because of the inconsistency.
 Never modify an already existing commit history!

 Git HEAD overwrite

 If we use the Git reset command to roll back to a specific commit (to which no branch is pointing) then we will have the situation described earlier – the so-called “detached HEAD”.
+To reset the HEAD pointer to a specific commit, you can use the git reset HEAD command.
 From here, of course, we can make further changes and save them in new commits.
 At first glance, everything works normally, the changes have been added, the commit saved, we can even use the git log command and trace our new history.

 However, there may be a problem when we need to switch to a certain branch for some reason.
 For example, we want to add the current version from develop to what we’ve just coded.
 We switch to the develop branch, download the new changes, if any, and… we don’t know how to get back to our just-written code, because we didn’t add any branch there.
 Well, we just lost some part of our work.